-1. In the event of affirmance or other decision adverse to the defendant, counsel shall promptly transmit a copy of the Court's decision, advise the defendant in writing of the right to file a petition for writ of certiorari with the Supreme Court, inform defendant of counsel's opinion as to the merit and likelihood of success in obtaining such a writ, and, if requested to do so, petition the Supreme Court for certiorari.
-Upon proper motion filed within seven days after the entry of judgment indicating that such petition for certiorari would be wholly frivolous, counsel may be relieved of the obligation to file the petition by the Court.
-If counsel is relieved, counsel shall within seven days after such motion is granted so advise the appellant in writing and inform the appellant concerning the procedures for filing a petition for a writ of certiorari pro se.
+In the event of a decision adverse to the CJA client in this Court, the CJA attorney shall promptly transmit to the CJA client a copy of the Court's decision, advise the CJA client in writing of the right to file a petition for writ of certiorari with the United States Supreme Court, inform the CJA client of the CJA attorney's opinion as to the merit and likelihood of success in obtaining such a writ, and if requested to do so, petition the Supreme Court for certiorari.
+Despite a CJA client's directive to file a writ, if a CJA attorney has reasonable grounds to believe that a petition for certiorari would have no likelihood of success, the CJA attorney may file with this Court a motion to be relieved and serve a copy on the CJA client and other counsel within ten days of the filing of an adverse decision of this Court.
+If the Court relieves the CJA attorney, he or she shall, within 48 hours after such motion is granted, so advise the CJA client in writing and inform the CJA client concerning the procedures for filing a petition for a writ of certiorari pro se.

-If the United States seeks a writ of certiorari to review a judgment of this Court, counsel shall take all necessary steps to oppose the United States' petition.
+If an adverse party petitions for a writ of certiorari to review a judgment of this Court, the CJA attorney shall take all necessary steps to oppose the petition.